IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 I would personally distinguish sweet potato fries from "fries" because they're a completely different vegetable (and not even a true tuber).
 Waffle fries are differently-shaped enough to be their own thing-- I recall having "potato coins" at a certain point in my childhood and boy were they ever awful-- but I like waffle fries fine.
 Tater tots aren't fries.
 Crinkle cut are fries but they're probably the kind I like the least; I just googled to be sure that they are even made from "cut potatoes" (they are) instead of a potato slurry (like Pringle's chips), what a weird and strange version of a French fry are crinkle cut fries.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:12 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:12 (one month ago)

 the crinkle cuts in shake shack are p good imo.